hojames/ds-proj/index.md

 ![Alt Text](/web_image/all_cause_mort.jpg)

-This graph above shows that both West Virginia and Mississippi saw an increase in all cause mortality rates, which corroborates our findings in our life expectancy decline exploration.
+This graph above shows that both West Virginia and Mississippi demonstrated an increase in all cause mortality rates, which corroborates our findings in our life expectancy decline exploration.

 We did notice, however, that it is difficult to judge how these two states differ from the rest of the country.
 The y axis all cause mortality ranges from 980 - 1040, which is not a large gap contrary to what it looks like visually.
 We decided we needed a reference state to compare our two states to.
-We picked Hawaii, which had the largest life expectancy in 2014.
+We picked Hawaii, which had the highest life expectancy in 2014.

 ![Alt Text](/web_image/all_cause_incHI.jpg)